Cortical-Plasticity-Lab/Spiking-Network-Simulations/spikenet_readme.txt

 p.out_bias_rate = 2000;            % Number of uncorrelated bias spikes per second for output units.

 The training rate and weakening factors can be altered to change the how fast connection strengths change.
-Decreasing the training_rate usually means the network will need to train longer, but if the value is too high then there will be more variability in weights and it may seem like the network doesnít settle down.
+Decreasing the training_rate usually means the network will need to train longer, but if the value is too high then there will be more variability in weights and it may seem like the network doesn‚Äôt settle down.
 Increasing the weakening factor controls the effectiveness of the weakening side (negative post-presynaptic spike time differences) of the STDP curve relative to the strengthening side (positive post-presynaptic spike time differences).
 Decreasing the weakening factor can increase the overall activity of the network, but at a certain point all weights will tend to increase to the maximum allowed value.
 Typically we want to have the weaking factor large enough to prevent that but not so large that connections in the network cannot be conditioned.
 This will also be affected by the shape of the curve which is controlled by fast and slow decay constants for both halves of the STDP function. p.training_rate = 100;    % Train rate factor for both strengthing (pos) and weakening (neg) sides of the SDTP rule. p.train_weakening = 0.55; % Relative amplitude for the weakening side of the SDTP curve.